nandininautiyal/fest-flow/README.md

 Every college fest has the same chaos.
 GDSC opens registrations for a 60-team hackathon.
 The Google Form link drops in 12 WhatsApp groups simultaneously.
 Within 4 minutes, 340 teams have submitted.
 Nobody knows who got in.
 The coordinators spend the next 3 hours manually deduplicating a spreadsheet.
 Three teams show up on the day and find out they weren't actually registered.

-FestFlow replaces that entire mess.
+FestFlow replaces that entire mess — and proves it with an actual concurrency test (see below), not just a claim in a README.

 ---